 Australia’s Worst Serial Killers: Who is the Most Evil?

-From a sweet old lady who bumps her victims off using poisoned tea and treats, to hardened sociopaths who hide bodies in barrels after torturing victims for days, Australian serial killers use methods as varied as they are horrifying.
+The worst serial killers in Australia’s history range from a sweet old lady who bumped her victims off using poisoned tea and treats, to hardened sociopaths who hid bodies in barrels after torturing their victims for days.

 Their crimes have been immortalised in countless books and television shows, ensuring that future generations are haunted by their evil deeds.